William Wentworth: Advocate for reform

-In 1827, Wentworth's father, D'Arcy Wentworth, died and William inherited much of his highly valuable assets and property, becoming one of the wealthiest men in the colony.
-He purchased land in eastern Sydney at Vaucluse and built a mansion named Vaucluse House.
-Wentworth also acquired property in Homebush and in 1827 he received a grant of 12,000 acres of prime land along the Hunter River at Luskintyre.
+In 1827, Wentworth's father died and William inherited much of his highly valuable assets and property, becoming one of the wealthiest men in the colony and growing his land holdings to over 7,000 acres.
+He purchased land at Vaucluse and built a mansion named Vaucluse House, which he moved into from Petersham.
+Wentworth also acquired property in Homebush.